Stoichiometry-Controlled Structural Order and Tunable Antiferromagnetism in $\mathrm{Fe}_{x}\mathrm{NbSe_2}$ ($0.05 \le x \le 0.38$): Results and Discussion

 Notably, \ce{Fe_{0.30}NbSe2} exhibits two distinct antiferromagnetic transitions in its magnetic susceptibility, shown in Fig.~\ref{fig:MT}(c).
 The higher transition temperature coincides with the N\'eel temperature $T_{\mathrm{N}}$ observed for the $x = 0.24$ composition, which corresponds to the $2a_0 \times 2a_0$ Fe superstructure, while the lower transition matches that of the $x = 0.33$ sample associated with the $\sqrt{3}a_0 \times \sqrt{3}a_0$ ordering.
 The dual transitions in $x = 0.30$ suggest possible phase separation or local $\sqrt{3}a_0 \times \sqrt{3}a_0$ correlations below the XRD detection limit.
 However, only the $2a_0 \times 2a_0$ superlattice peaks appear in the powder XRD pattern (see Fig.~\ref{fig:pxrd}), and no signatures of the $\sqrt{3}a_0 \times \sqrt{3}a_0$ superstructure are detected, likely because it occupies a small volume fraction or produces weak scattering contrast.
+Magnetic susceptibility can detect the magnetic transition associated with this minor phase due to its high sensitivity to long-range magnetic order.

 Curie--Weiss fitting parameters are summarized in Table~\ref{tab:cwfit}.
-The effective magnetic moment in all samples is close to $4.9\,\mu_{\mathrm{B}}$, consistent with Fe$^{2+}$.
-Both the magnetic transition temperature $T_{\mathrm{tr}}$ and the Curie--Weiss temperature $\theta_{\mathrm{CW}}$ exhibit a non-monotonic dependence on Fe concentration $x$, as shown in Fig.~\ref{fig:tran}: they rise sharply at low $x$, peak near $x = 1/4$ at approximately 175~K, and then decrease with further Fe intercalation.
-This non-monotonic trend is commonly observed in transition-metal-intercalated TMDs—including \ce{Fe_{x}NbS2}~\cite{PRB2021Fe0.33NbS2, IC2023Fe0.25NbS2}, other \ce{M_{x}NbS2} systems~\cite{PM1977MxNbS2}, and \ce{Mn_{x}TiSe2}~\cite{JAC2004MnxTiSe2}—where magnetic ordering is typically strongest near commensurate filling fractions such as $x = 1/4$ or $1/3$.
+The inverse susceptibility 1/$\chi(T)$ as a function of temperature T and corresponding fitting curves are presented in the Supplemental Material (Fig. S1)~\cite{supplement}.
+The effective magnetic moment ($\mathrm{\mu_{eff}}$) of Fe decreases significantly below $x = 0.15$.
+This suppression is likely due to increased electron delocalization and enhanced magnetic disorder in the dilute doping limit. $\mathrm{\mu_{eff}}$ of all samples is close to $4.9\,\mu_{\mathrm{B}}$, consistent with Fe$^{2+}$.
+Both the magnetic transition temperature $T_{\mathrm{tr}}$ and the Curie--Weiss temperature $\theta_{\mathrm{CW}}$ exhibit a nonmonotonic dependence on Fe concentration $x$, as shown in Fig.~\ref{fig:tran}: they rise sharply at low $x$, peak near $x = 1/4$ at approximately 175~K, and then decrease with further Fe intercalation.
+This nonmonotonic trend is commonly observed in transition-metal-intercalated TMDs—including \ce{Fe_{x}NbS2}~\cite{PRB2021Fe0.33NbS2, IC2023Fe0.25NbS2}, other \ce{M_{x}NbS2} systems~\cite{PM1977MxNbS2}, and \ce{Mn_{x}TiSe2}~\cite{JAC2004MnxTiSe2}—where magnetic ordering is typically strongest near commensurate filling fractions such as $x = 1/4$ or $1/3$.
+The smooth evolution of $\theta_{\mathrm{CW}}$ reflects the gradual change in average exchange interactions with doping, while the sharp variation in $T_{\mathrm{N}}$ highlights its sensitivity to the specific Fe superlattice.